-Ithaar Derweesh, MD, is a board-certified urologist who subspecializes in urologic tumors and malignancies.
+Ithaar Derweesh, M.D., is a board-certified urologist who subspecializes in urologic tumors and malignancies.
 He leads the surgical arm of UC San Diego Health’s multidisciplinary program for management of kidney cancer.
 Dr. Derweesh has established one of the highest volume kidney cancer surgical programs in North America.
 He is one of the world’s leading experts for partial nephrectomy for large renal masses, use of minimally invasive surgery in setting of locally advanced disease, and the use of targeted medication to enable kidney preserving treatments in settings where such treatment was not possible.
-Read more.

-Eric Jonasch, MD is Professor in the Department of Genitourinary Medical Oncology, Division of Cancer Center at the University of Texas M. D. Anderson Cancer Center in Houston, Texas.
-Dr. Jonasch is director of the VHL Clinical Center at the MD Anderson Cancer Center, co-Director of the MD Anderson Kidney Cancer Research Program, and is involved in tissue-based translational research in renal cell carcinoma and VHL disease.
+Eric Jonasch, M.D., Ph.D., is a Professor in the Department of Genitourinary Medical Oncology, Division of Cancer, at the University of Texas MD Anderson Cancer Center in Houston, Texas.
+Dr. Jonasch is director of the VHL Clinical Center and co-Director of the MD Anderson Kidney Cancer Research Program, and is involved in tissue-based translational research in renal cell carcinoma and VHL disease.
 He heads a number of investigator-initiated clinical trials, and is in charge on an ongoing laboratory research effort evaluating the determinants of response and resistance to targeted therapies in renal cell carcinoma and VHL disease.
-Read more.